Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 From Darjeeling: If you’re visiting Darjeeling first, you can continue your journey to Gangtok from there.
 The drive is approximately 3-4 hours.

 There are only two ways for you to get around in Sikkim, by a private cab or by a shared taxi.
-A shared taxi is much cheaper than a private cab as they fill ten people into an SUV.
+A shared taxi is much cheaper than a private cab as they can fit ten people into an SUV.

-Even though we traveled as a family of four, we opted for the shared taxis.
+Even though we traveled as a family of four, we opted for the shared taxis as it was way cheaper.
 Another advantage we found was that since it was so packed, we were not tossing left and right inside the taxi while taking the hairpin turns and this kept travel sickness at bay!

-A disadvantage of shared taxi is you have no choice in your co-travelers.
+A disadvantage of shared taxi is that you have no choice in your co-travelers.

 What to Eat in Sikkim